mknod-sudo/ToDoList/README.md

-# ToDoList
+# Simple To Do List
-# Project - To Do List
+# Project - Simple To Do List

-To Do List is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Simple To Do List is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Mehak Kamal